Submit a Project Proposal

 Who Can Write A Proposal?

 Any UC Davis student, staff, or faculty member can submit a project proposal to the TGIF Committee.
 The proposal needs to improve sustainability and benefit undergraduates.
-The Committee hopes to award $100,000-$200,000 each year to projects and research.

 Interested in applying for a TGIF Grant?
 Read on!